MICA-MNI/BrainSpace/docs/pages/matlab_doc/main_functionality/compute_mem.rst

 The Moran eigenvectors hold information on the spatial autocorrelation of the data.
 Their computation is kept separate from the randomization as these eigenvectors can be used for any feature on the same surface.
-These eigenvectors are used for Moran spectral randomization by :ref:`moran_randomization`.
+These eigenvectors are used for Moran spectral randomization by :ref:`moran_randomization_matlab`.
 See also `(Wagner and Dray, 2015)
 <https://besjournals.onlinelibrary.wiley.com/doi/full/10.1111/2041-210X.12407>`_.